Understanding

 While web3 opens up exciting opportunities, it also introduces new risks that require

+careful navigation.
 Staying informed about potential threats is essential for

 safeguarding your digital assets and privacy in this decentralized ecosystem.
 In